 The EDM and Marine Director have met with representatives from BP Hamble Oil Terminal, who requested a briefing on the Hamble Estuary and the River Hamble Harbour Authority's (RHHA) oil spill response plan and oil spill response capability.
+A return site visit was then made to the BP Hamble terminal.
 Benefits were gained by both parties through improved understanding of each other's control measures, response plans and communication strategies.